ingonyama-zk/developer-docs/docs/icicle/introduction.md

 - [ICICLE Rust bindings](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/rust)
 - [ICICLE Golang bindings](https://github.com/ingonyama-zk/icicle/tree/main/goicicle)

-These bindings allow you you to easily use ICICLE in a Rust or Golang project.
+These bindings allow you to easily use ICICLE in a Rust or Golang project.
 Setting up Golang bindings requires a bit of extra steps compared to the Rust bindings which utilize the `cargo build` tool.

 ## Running ICICLE